 #FC53660 Potosí, Bolivia, 8 reales ROYAL, 1676E Sold at least twice by eBay seller "nammibob" despite notification.
 (Note we lack of scan for the reverse)

-#FC53661 Potosí, Bolivia, 8 reales, 1686 with countermark from Guatemala.
+#FC53661 Potosí, Bolivia, 8 reales, 1687 with countermark from Guatemala. very common cast.

-#FC53662 Potosí, Bolivia, 8 reales, 1692VR
+#FC53662 Potosí, Bolivia, 8 reales, 1692VR very common cast.

-#FC53663 Potosí, Bolivia, 8 reales, 1696VR In addition, here is a fake that should be recognizable as such by anyone but a neophyte, yet it crops up as genuine on eBay all the time (most recently [September, 2006] by seller "vintage_comics_and_collectibles"
+#FC53663 Potosí, Bolivia, 8 reales, 1696VR A classic!
+In addition, here is a fake that should be recognizable as such by anyone but a neophyte, yet it crops up as genuine on eBay all the time (most recently [September, 2006] by seller "vintage_comics_and_collectibles"

 #FC53664 Potosí, Bolivia, 8 reales, 1696VR And a similar one, recently offered by "paulelaine2524," who had some other fake cobs for sale as well and refused to remove them.
 (Note: This seller now goes by the name of "pgar299422" on eBay .)

-#FC53665 Potosí, Bolivia, 8 reales ROYAL, 1704Y
+#FC53665 Potosí, Bolivia, 8 reales ROYAL, 1704Y Very dangerous fake using impact dies.
+At least 2 seen.

 #FC53666 Potosí, Bolivia, 8 reales, 1730 A very common cast fake that has been around for decades and is now cropping up on eBay